senocular/senocular.github.com/articles/js_object_primitive.md

 console.log(Object(objectPrimitive) === objectPrimitive) // true - Fail
 ```

-So, despite all the effort to keep up the masquerade of being a primitive, a simple object conversion is all that is needed to show the true nature of the custom object primitive.
-Nevertheless, this exercise should hopefully show just how similar primitives and objects can be, especially with respect to the symbol primitive given its all its peculiarities.
+Despite all the masquerading, there's still no hiding that the object primitive is still an object.
+Nevertheless, it does come close, especially when compared to the symbol primitive given its all its peculiarities.